Adityainshort/Spotify-Clone/README.md

 # Spotify-Clone

-Explore this fully functional clone where you can enjoy playing music .
+Explore this fully functional clone where you can enjoy playing music  Here https://adityaspotify.freewebhostmost.com/.
 If you spot any vulnerabilities, kindly reach out.
 Direct your findings or concerns to me at adityarajsinghhardoi@gmail.com.
 Your collaboration is highly appreciated!